FailAcademy/learning/wdp-vancouver/_slides/week-08/01-intro-to-angular.md

 template: inverse

 # Angular 2
 ... is a development platform for building mobile and desktop web applications.
+You can write Angular apps in both TypeScript and JavaScript and allows the developer to choose.
+We'll be using TypeScript to code our Angular Application.

 ---
 # The Angular CLI